Richard North Patterson: Writing career

 Patterson's twentieth novel, Fall From Grace (2012), a family drama set on Martha's Vineyard, became his sixteenth New York Times bestseller.
 Its prequel, Loss of Innocence (2013), is a coming-of-age novel set in the tumultuous year of 1968.
 Its sequel, Eden In Winter (2014), concluded the trilogy.
 His first novel in nine years, Trial, was published in 2023..

 Between September 2015 and May 2021, Patterson devoted his time to political commentary.
 During the 2015-2016 presidential campaign, Patterson was a contributing opinion writer for the Huffington Post, with a focus on politics and international affairs, as well as a guest commentator on television and podcasts.
 His book about that campaign, "Fever Swamp", was published in January 2017.
 Between 2017 and 2019, he was a columnist for the Boston Globe and HuffPost.
 Between March 2019 and May 2021, he was a columnist for The Bulwark, writing longer essays on politics, law, public policy and geopolitics.

 In 2025, Patterson serialized on Substack his book-length essay America On The Precipice, describing the multiple tributaries of America's descent into authoritarianism.
-Fall, 2026 will mark the publication of his 25th book, Tripwires: 13 Post-Millennial Moments That Menaced American Democracy – and How to Reclaim It.
+His 25th book, Tripwires: 15 Twenty-First Century Events That Undermined American Democracy – and How to Reclaim It, was published in September 2025 and addresses the crisis of our democracy and we can reclaim it.

 Patterson has appeared on such shows as Today, Good Morning America, The CBS Morning Show, Fox News Sunday, Morning Joe, Inside Politics, Washington Journal, Buchanan and Press, Greta Van Susteren, Fox and Friends, and Hardball.
 Beyond his regular columns, his articles on politics, society, literature, law, and foreign policy have been published in " The New York Times, The London Times, The Wall Street Journal, "The Atlantic", USA Today, The Washington Post, The Los Angeles Times, The Boston Globe, the San Francisco Chronicle, FoxNews.com, Medium, and The San Jose Mercury News.
 A frequent speaker on political, geopolitical, legal, and social issues, in 2004 Patterson spoke at Washington, D.C. rallies in support of reproductive rights, and against gun violence, and has spoken about the Israeli-Palestinian dilemma at such forums as the National Press Club in Washington, D.C. and the World Affairs Council in Dallas.
 Patterson is a member of the Cosmos Club of Washington DC, and his papers are collected by Boston University.
 In 2012, Patterson received the Silver Bullet Award from the International Thriller Writers Association for his contributions to the wider community.
 Overall, the worldwide sales of Patterson's novels exceeds 25 million copies.